 Legislative and Policy Advocacy

-Advocate for important changes to New York State and City law to promote civil rights and protect the disenfranchised.
+Advocate to enact New York State and City laws to promote civil rights and protect the disenfranchised.

-Working with grassroots groups and legal advocacy organizations, Fordham's Legislative and Policy Advocacy clinic students draft legislative and regulatory proposals, policy papers and reports; meet with legislators and their staffers; and conduct legal and social science research from across the country.
+Working with grassroots groups and legal advocacy organizations, Fordham's Legislative and Policy Advocacy clinic students draft legislative and regulatory proposals, policy papers, and reports; meet with legislators and their staffers; and conduct legal and social science research.

-Students also collaborate with dynamic social change leaders from across the City and State, work in coalitions to achieve our clients' goals, and raise awareness of issues among the public to achieve reform and to create social change.
+Students also collaborate with dynamic social change leaders from across the State and City, work in coalitions to achieve our clients' goals, and educate the public to create social change.

-In recent years, clinic students have advocated on key issues affecting the lives of countless New Yorkers, including:
+Clinic students lobby for key issues affecting the lives of countless New Yorkers, including: